dankamongmen/libnetstack/README.md

 Usually, the caller will want to at least configure some callbacks using the `netstack_opts` structure passed to `netstack_create()`.
 A callback and a curry may be configured for each different kind of object.
 If the callback is NULL, the curry must also be NULL.
-If the callback is NULL, the default callback of printing the messages to stdout is used.
-To truly ignore an event class, write a do-nothing function, and pass it via `netstack_opts`.

 ```
 // The default for all members is false or the appropriate zero representation.